-B. MAIN ELEMENTS OF THE POLICY
+- B. MAIN ELEMENTS OF THE POLICY

-1) Establishing a safe environment in which children can learn and develop.
+- 1) Establishing a safe environment in which children can learn and develop.

-2) Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children.
+- 2) Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children.

-3) Training and supporting staff to equip them to appropriately recognise, respond to and support children who are vulnerable and may be in need of safeguarding.
+- 3) Training and supporting staff to equip them to appropriately recognise, respond to and support children who are vulnerable and may be in need of safeguarding.

-4) Raising awareness of other safeguarding issues, boosting resilience and equipping children with the skills needed to keep them safe.
+- 4) Raising awareness of other safeguarding issues, boosting resilience and equipping children with the skills needed to keep them safe.

-5) Developing and implementing procedures for identifying and reporting cases, or suspected cases, of abuse.
+- 5) Developing and implementing procedures for identifying and reporting cases, or suspected cases, of abuse.

-C. OVERVIEW: SAFEGUARDING
+- C. OVERVIEW: SAFEGUARDING

 - 1) Definition of 'safeguarding'

 - 2) Safeguarding within this school

 - 3) Safeguarding throughout school life

-D. CHILD PROTECTION WITHIN OVERALL SAFEGUARDING AND EARLY HELP ARRANGEMENTS FOR ALL CHILDREN/YOUNG PEOPLE IN SCHOOL
+- D. CHILD PROTECTION WITHIN OVERALL SAFEGUARDING AND EARLY HELP ARRANGEMENTS FOR ALL CHILDREN/YOUNG PEOPLE IN SCHOOL

 - 1) Life at home

 - 2) Signs and behaviours of concern

 - 3) Early Help; Single Assessment Procedure and Practice Guidance

 - 4) Child in Need

 - 5) Child Protection and significant harm

 - 6) Prepare for the unexpected

 - 7) Low Level Concerns

-E. MULTI-AGENCY WORK IN CHILD PROTECTION
+- E. MULTI-AGENCY WORK IN CHILD PROTECTION

 - 1) Initial Child Protection Conference: school responsibilities

 - 2) Membership of a Core Group

 - 3) Review Child Protection Conference

 - F. INFORMATION-SHARING

 - G. ALLEGATIONS AGAINST STAFF AND VOLUNTEERS

 - H. SAFE TOUCH

-I. PHYSICAL CONTROL AND RESTRICTIVE PHYSICAL INTERVENTION: USE OF REASONABLE FORCE
+- I. PHYSICAL CONTROL AND RESTRICTIVE PHYSICAL INTERVENTION: USE OF REASONABLE FORCE

-- J. THE PREVENT DUTY
+- I. THE PREVENT DUTY

 - K. CHILD SEXUAL EXPLOITATION

 - L. FEMALE GENITAL MUTILATION

 - M. ONLINE SAFETY

-N. CHILD ON CHILD ABUSE (including Sexual Violence and Sexual Harassment)
+- N. CHILD ON CHILD SEXUAL VIOLENCE AND SEXUAL HARASSMENT

 - O. CHILD CRIMINAL EXPLOITATION INCLUDING COUNTY LINES

 - P. SERIOUS VIOLENCE

 - Q. MENTAL HEALTH

 - R. DOMESTIC ABUSE